-The coupon rate is the amount of annual interest income paid to a bondholder based on the face value of the bond.
+The coupon rate is the amount of annual interest income paid to a bondholder, based on the face value of the bond.
 Government and non-government entities issue bonds to raise money to finance their operations.
-When a person buys a bond, the bond issuer promises to make periodic payments to the bondholder, based on the principal amount of the bond, at the coupon rate indicated in the issue certificate.
-The issuer makes annual interest payments until maturity, when the bondholder’s initial investment, the face value (or “par value”) of the bond is returned to the bondholder.
+When a person buys a bond, the bond issuer promises to make periodic payments to the bondholder, based on the principal amount of the bond, at the coupon rate indicated in the issued certificate.
+The issuer makes periodic interest payments until maturity when the bondholder’s initial investment – the face value (or “par value”) of the bond – is returned to the bondholder.

 C = Coupon rate

 i = Annualized interest